-Now, creating questions that do not come off as generic to your employees can be a hassle.
+Creating questions that are not generic to your employees can be a hassle.
 And this is where AI comes in.

-Before regenerating the questions, you can anyhow tweak the initial outputs to steer AI in the right redirection.
+Before regenerating the questions, you can tweak the initial outputs to steer AI in the right direction.

-Keep generating more and more questions, and later you can pick only the most effective ones to include in your survey.
+Keep generating more and more questions; later, you can pick only the most effective ones to include in your survey.

-Rather than thinking what to include, thinking what to use is a better place to be in!
+Rather than thinking about what to include, thinking about what to use is a better place to be!

 4. Keep It Short And Distribute The Survey